pogipop/cloudron/docs/references/api.md

 * user.remove
 * user.update

 `source` contains information on the originator of the action.
-For example, for user.login, this contains the IP address, the appId and the authType (ldap or simpleauth or oauth).
+For example, for user.login, this contains the IP address, the appId and the authType (ldap or oauth).

 `data` contains information on the event itself.
 For example, for user.login, this contains the userId that logged in.
 For app.install, it contains the manifest and location of the app that was installed.